mtao/nyu-intro-to-computer-science/slides/starter-kit.md

 Just about any code editor or Integrated Development Environment (IDE), such as [Visual Studio Code](https://code.visualstudio.com), is a good plain text editor.

+--
+- For this class we are using [Eclipse](https://eclipse.org).
+  - Built for Java, but can be used for other languages.
+  - Used in subsequent classes so best to get used to it now.
+  - Tutors are only expected to know how to use this (Don't forget to see the graders).

 ---

 template: assumptions